tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 If time remains, discuss how to use the `opts` function to switch the x and y axes.

 * The `invert_axes` option is used to change the orientation of a visualization.
-An example of this would be showing a bar chart with bars moving horizontally rather than vertically.
+For example, showing a bar chart with bars moving horizontally rather than vertically.

   ```python
   # Invert axes